Here’s a look at ricin, a natural, highly toxic compound that is extracted from castor beans.

 If ingested it causes nausea, vomiting and internal bleeding of the stomach and intestines, followed by failure of the liver, spleen and kidneys, and death by collapse of the circulatory system.

 If a castor bean is swallowed whole without damage to the seed coat, it will probably pass harmlessly through the system.
 But if the coat is chewed or broken, then swallowed, the poison will enter the body.

 1978 - Bulgarian dissident Georgi Markov is shot with a ricin-tipped dart fired from an umbrella while waiting for a bus in London.
 He dies four days later.

 March 1, 2008 - Roger Von Bergendorff, a California resident, is named as the occupant of the Las Vegas hotel room.
-Bergendorff had been rushed to the hospital on February 14th due to respiratory problems.
+Bergendorff had been rushed to the hospital on February 14 due to respiratory problems.

 April 16, 2008 - Bergendorff is charged with possession of a biological toxin, possession of unregistered firearms and possession of firearms not identified by serial number.
-He faces up to 30 years in prison if found guilty.

 April 28, 2008 - Thomas Tholen of Utah, Bergendorff’s cousin, pleads not guilty on charges he knew about the creation of ricin and did not report it.
 Investigators believe Bergendorff’s ricin was created in Tholen’s basement.